Vedant-Gandhi/Vol-Brightness-Hand-Controller/README.md

 4. Currently volume works only on Linux.Needs to be activated for other platforms too.Volume will not work on Windows and working on MacOS is not determined.

 # Tested on Manjaro Linux with Linux Kernel 5.10

+Tune in with different values for constant threshold and finger distances for changing the accuracy and sensitivity.